LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ## Keep your node busy

 To monitor activities in the system, you need to perform some.
-So keep your node busy by running various API request against it.
-Even if you don't perform, newrelic can monitor internal activities of the system e.g. different queue jobs.
+So keep your node busy by performing actions like taking a snapshot, synching your node, or running various API request against it.
+Even if you don't perform them, New Relic can monitor internal activities of the system e.g. different queue jobs.

 There are several ways to create workload on your node: